tejesh333/AndoidProject-ExpenseTracker/README.md

 # AndoidProject-ExpenseTracker
-Expense Tracker is an Android application to display expenses.
-Used Activities Activities to implement the application.
-Usd Google FireBase as the database fot the application.
+Expense Tracker is an Android application to display,add, update and delete the expenses.
+Used Google FireBase as the database fot the application.